AudiovisualMetadataPlatform/iul-linto-stt/nemo/README.md

 ```

 ### Example with lowest latency

-todo example config with latency expected, used resources, etc.

 #### English
 Here is a config for low latency streaming in English that you can use as a starting point: